vijaybirru/documentation/farms/index.rst

 .. |SZR| image:: images/scalarizr_sched.png
          :scale: 25%

-.. note:: By default Scalarizr is NOT automatically updated |SZR|.
+.. note:: By default Scalarizr checks for updates every hour |SZR|.

 .. _farm_roles:

 Farm Roles
 ----------

 The next step in creating Farms is to add one or more Farm Roles to define the servers and their configuration.
+A Farm Role is analogous to a 'tier' in an application stack, such as the Webapp, Load Balancer or database tier.

 Click of the ADD FARM ROLE tab.
-You can select a variety if pre-configured roles from the Quick Start list (if configured), or select a role from the various categories available from the filter drop down menu.
+You can select from a variety of pre-configured roles from the Quick Start list (if configured), or select a role from the various categories available from the filter drop down menu.

 .. |FR01| image:: images/farm_role_01.png
           :scale: 30%